jeffpar/pcjs.v1/disks/pcx86/dos/compaq/3.31/README.md

 ### Directory of COMPAQ MS-DOS 3.31 (1987)

-This [personal disk image](/disks/pcx86/personal/jeffpar/) is, unfortunately, not an original distribution disk, but it's included here because it's the only available copy of the other COMPAQ MS-DOS 3.31 binaries first released in 1987.
+This [disk image](/disks/pcx86/personal/jeffpar/) is, unfortunately, not an original distribution disk, but it's included here because it's the only available copy of the other COMPAQ MS-DOS 3.31 binaries released in 1987.

-The following binaries are not likely part of the original distribution:
+It's safe to say the following binaries were not part of the original distribution:

 - EXMM.SYS (ZSoft Extended Memory Manager)
 - HIMEM.SYS (DOS XMS Driver, Version 2.04 - 8/17/88)
 - SMARTDRV.SYS (Microsoft SMARTDrive Disk Cache v2.10)

+but we have decided to leave the disk as-is.

 	 Volume in drive A has no label